 - Creation of an Advisory Group composed of external and internal members with various backgrounds and expertise who provide advice on updating of content in our permanent galleries.

 - Successfully obtained a grant of £10,000 from the AIM (Association of Independent Museums) as part of their Tackling Inequality programme to support our permanent gallery updates.
 We are grateful for the support from AIM who provided funding as part of their AIM Hallmarks Grants scheme.

 - We are one of eight cohort museums in the South West who are part of a Travelling Together EDI training programme led by South West Museum Development with funding from National Heritage Lottery Fund and Arts Council. https://southwestmuseums.org.uk/what-we-do/projects/travelling-together/#:~:text=About%20the%20project,a%20wider%20range%20of%20people.

-- Started a pilot project with Somerset Sight to offer a special tour of the house for blind and partially sighted visitors.
+- A pilot project with Somerset Sight to offer a special tour of the house for blind and partially sighted visitors.
 The tour took place before the public opening time and offered our guests vivid descriptions of the period rooms with the opportunity to handle objects relevant to each room.
 We now offer the option of having Audio Descriptive Tours as a bookable offer.

 - Training for staff members and volunteers which included a series of diversity workshops and continuing to find how best to support all members of our team in providing a welcome for all.

 - We have updated our induction to ensure all new team members feel like they belong and to highlight the importance of EDI across all that we do.